prody/ProDy/doc/plugins/index.rst

 Arrow size, animation length, graphics quality etc. can be adjusted using option frames after they are switched on.

-**Active Mode and Color**

-The top panel enables choosing the active mode and its display.
-Initially, when the active mode is changed, previously drawn mode arrows will be undisplayed.
+*Active Mode and Color*: The top panel enables choosing the active mode and color.
+When the active mode is changed, previously drawn mode arrows will be undisplayed.
 This behavior and other graphics options can be changed from the "Arrow Graphics Option" panel.

 .. image:: /_static/NMWiz-GUI.png